 The world’s first patent for a household electric stove was issued to David Curle Smith, the Kalgoorlie Municipal Electrical Engineer, in November 1905.
 About fifty appliances were then built and leased to customers in Kalgoorlie in the following years.
 The design lacked a thermostat – the temperature was controlled by the number of elements in use.
 David Curle Smith’s wife, Helen Nora, wrote a cookbook to promote her husband’s invention.
 Thermo-Electrical Cooking Made Easy (Kalgoorlie, 1907) is therefore the world’s first cookbook for an electric stove.

 Although camp pie in various guises had been around for many decades, it appears that Foggitt Jones of Queensland were the first to market it in Australia.Their Rex Camp Pie became a well-known brand.
 The famous “Camp Pie” Case in the 1920s was a legal dispute over trade marks between Foggitt Jones and the Darling Downs Co-operative.
 (Image courtesy of Tommy’s Pack Fillers) More

-William Farrer‘s Federation wheat was bred to resist the common crop disease of rust.
+William Farrer bred various strains of wheat to resist the common crop disease of rust.
 After many years of cross-breeding, he developed the Federation strain in 1900, just prior to the Federation of the Australian colonies.
-The strain was released to farmers in 1903 and contributed to the trebling of Australia’s wheat harvest over the next 20 years.
+It was released to farmers in 1903 and contributed to the trebling of Australia’s wheat harvest over the next 20 years.
+More

 The term ‘barbecue’, referring to a cooking method was certainly known in England well before the First Fleet departed for Botany Bay.
 But it was little used in Australia until the mid-1800s, and then normally in reference to events held in America.The first use of the term for an Australian event seems to be a report of the Waverley Bowls Club’s Leg o’ Mutton Barbecue in 1903.